Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 "Deep burgundies help to ground rooms with elegance, working beautifully on doors, cabinetry and feature walls where they can anchor a space with understated drama."

 Feeling brave?
-Opt for a colour drenching effect like this idea where a boot room becomes a warm and welcoming space from the minute you walk through the door –and will also be more forgiving on dirt.
+Opt for a colour drenching effect like this idea where a boot room becomes a warm and welcoming space from the minute you walk through the door.
+From a practical sense, it can also be more forgiving on dirt.

 For the same look, use the Divine Damson paint from Graham & Brown.